Fourier transforms and iterated function systems: Non-linear self-conformal iterated function systems in

 \subsection{Additive combinatoric approach and Fuchsian groups}

-In \cite{BD1} Bourgain and Dyatlov introduced a method to study the Fourier transforms of measures based on additive combinatorics, which in particular exploits the sum-product phenomenon.
+In 2017 in \cite{BD1} Bourgain and Dyatlov introduced a method to study the Fourier transforms of measures based on additive combinatorics, which in particular exploits the sum-product phenomenon.
 This method was initially introduced in the study of the Fourier transforms of the Patterson-Sullivan measures for limit sets of Fuchsian groups, which arise from subshifts of non-linear IFS formed of fractional linear transformations.
-However, the method has also been very successful in other contexts, such as exponential mixing \cite{LiPan, LPX}, in the study of Fourier transforms of stationary measures for random walks on groups \cite{JialunNaudPan,Li2}, and bounding the Fourier transform of self-conformal measures in general suitably non-linear iterated function systems \cite{SahlstenStevens,BakerSahlsten}, which we will discuss later.
+However, the method has also been very successful in other contexts, such as exponential mixing in the work of Li and Pan \cite{LiPan} (see also \cite{LPX}), in the study of Fourier transforms of stationary measures for random walks on groups starting from the breakthrough work of Li \cite{Li} in 2018, see also \cite{Li2,JialunNaudPan}, and bounding the Fourier transform of self-conformal measures in general suitably non-linear iterated function systems \cite{SahlstenStevens,BakerSahlsten}, which we will discuss later.

-At its heart, the method of Bourgain and Dyatlov rely on the following Fourier decay theorem for multiplicative self-convolutions $\mu^{\odot k}$ of Frostman measures $\mu$ (i.e. $\mu(B(y,r)) \lesssim r^{\kappa}$ for all $r > 0$, $y \in \R$ and Frostman exponent $\kappa > 0$), which was stated in \cite{Bourgain2010} (the optimised $k > 1/\kappa$ was recently discovered by Orponen, de Saxc\'e and Shmerkin \cite{OSS}).
+At its heart, the method of Bourgain and Dyatlov rely on the following Fourier decay theorem for multiplicative self-convolutions $\mu^{\odot k}$ of Frostman measures $\mu$ (i.e. $\mu(B(y,r)) \lesssim r^{\kappa}$ for all $r > 0$, $y \in \R$ and Frostman exponent $\kappa > 0$), which was stated in Bourgain's original article \cite{Bourgain2010} from 2010 (the optimised $k > 1/\kappa$ was recently discovered by Orponen, de Saxc\'e and Shmerkin \cite{OSS} in 2023).

 \begin{theorem} For all $\kappa > 0$, there exists $\eps_1,\eps_2 > 0$ such that the following holds.
 Let $\mu$ be any probability measure on $[1/2,1]$ and $N \in \N$ large enough.
 Assume $\mu(B(y,\rho)) \lesssim \rho^{\kappa}$ for all $\rho \in [1/N,1/N^{\eps_1}]$ and $y \in \R$.
 Then for all $k > 1/\kappa$, $\xi \in \R$, $|\xi| \approx N$, we have